-Okay, truly this post is not meant to be a sales pitch, although it is sounding a bit like that.
-The purpose of this post is to share with you what I learned in Sandy Cutshall’s article!
-ACTFL conducted a study last school year (2014-2015) that aimed to understand students’ acquisition of language in the areas of listening and reading (interpretive language skills).
+This article describes findings from a study that ACTFL conducted in the 2014-2015 school year.
+This study aimed to understand students’ acquisition of language in the areas of listening and reading (interpretive language skills).
 This is VERY exciting, because until recently ACTFL has had the reputation of being ‘all about speaking’.
-Many language teachers were trained in ‘communicative’ methods and continue to operate in that vein.
-Although listening and reading are certainly necessary skills in communication, a ‘communicative class’ is commonly understood to be a class in which the teacher’s objective is to “GET THEM TALKING!” and keep them talking.
-This is in opposition to TCI classrooms, in which the objective is to “GET THEM INTERPRETING!”, and the output (speech and writing) will naturally follow without demanding it from students.
+While many language teachers have been trained to use ‘communicative’ methods, and listening and reading are necessary skills in communication, a ‘communicative class’ is commonly understood to be a class in which the teacher’s objective is to “GET THEM TALKING!” and keep them talking.
+This focus on working in the productive mode as soon and as often as possible is a totally different approach than what you would find in Acquisition-focused classrooms, in which the objective is to “GET THEM INTERPRETING!”.
+If we can get students to interpret extensive amounts of language, the output (speech and writing) will naturally follow without having to demand it from students.

-Grant Boulanger (“The Great Boulanger”, as I like to call him), shared a handwritten poster from his classroom that has ‘gone viral’ in the TCI world–so much so that he made a fancy pants, typed, colorized poster out of it that you can purchase here.
-You see, TCI teachers have read language acquisition research just like any professional would–and based on the research, we have concluded that first we learn to listen.
+Grant Boulanger (“The Great Boulanger”, as I like to call him), shared a handwritten poster from his classroom that has ‘gone viral’–so much so that he made a fancy pants, typed, colorized poster out of it that you can purchase here.
+Research in the area of Second Language Acquisition overhwhelmingly supports the idea that first we learn to listen.
 First we learn to interpret; then we learn to produce.
-To date, ACTFL-conducted research hasn’t contradicted that; they simply haven’t researched it.
-(Which is why we back our methods with the research of Dr. Stephen Krashen, who has studied this exhaustively.)

 “Among preliminary findings being reported[,] listening and reading are acquired at a faster rate than speaking skills and therefore Advanced levels of listening and reading proficiency appear to be realistic goals for Category I languages at graduation, even if the students have not yet reached that level in oral proficiency”